-And here’s a little secret — those frozen cubes of pesto will fancy up any weeknight dinner and make you the envy of all the girls on the block.
+And here’s a little secret — those frozen cubes of pesto will save the day when you’re craving pesto eggs.
+They will also fancy up any weeknight dinner and make you the envy of all the girls on the block.

 “Last night?
 Oh, I just threw together fettuccini with a pesto cream sauce.”

 “Yum, how did you make this salmon?”
 “Oh, I just brushed it with some homemade pesto and grilled it.”